FlipperPA/ansible-centos7-python3-django/README.md

     ansible-playbook playbooks/web-py.yml

-NOTE: if you're using Vagrant, you'll get an error about the config file being world-writable due to Vagrant's shared folders.
+NOTE: if you're using Vagrant, you may get an error about the config file being world-writable due to Vagrant's shared folders.
 You can issue commands with an environment variable as a work-around:

     ANSIBLE_CONFIG=./ansible.cfg ansible-playbook playbooks/web-py.yml